 Unfortunately there is little you can do to stop them coming onto your land unless you can obstruct the entry point.
 Applying the counter measures outlined above will help deter future incursions.

-The travellers are aggressive and threatening, what can I do?
+They are aggressive and threatening, what can I do?

-It is advisable to contact the Police who will be available to stop any breach of the peace and possibly consider using Section 61 Criminal Justice and Public Order Act 1994 (CJPOA) to evict in the right circumstances.
+It is advisable to contact the police who will be available to stop any breach of the peace and possibly consider using Section 61 Criminal Justice and Public Order Act 1994 (CJPOA) to evict in the right circumstances.

 As the landowner, you are responsible.